cognitedata/reveal/viewer/packages/camera-manager/README.md

   - w & s to zoom
   - a, d, q & e to pan
   - Arrows to rotate (first person)

+For tests:
+  - c, b for only target change
+  - f to reset target position

 ## Usage (advance)